Henderson's Boys: Scorched Earth

 Scorched Earth is the seventh and final book in the Henderson's Boys series.
 It was published on 7 February 2013 by Hodder Children's Books.

 The novel is set from 5 June to 24 August 1944, during the final days of the Nazi occupation of France.
 During this time, large sections of the French population are in rebellion and the Nazis are at their most brutal.
 Henderson and his team embark on a mission to sabotage German supply lines but are soon redirected to stop the 108th Heavy Tank Battalion from reaching the D-Day landings.
 Their orders are to complete this task at any cost.
 Near the start of the book, Rosie Clarke is killed.

-Scorched Earth scored an average rating on Goodreads of 4.3/5 from 401 votes.

 It was published in French under the title of L'ultime Combat, which translates to The Final Battle.